abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/partial_routes.rst

     ..  index:: partial route, graph; partial route

     *partial routes*:
       A *partial route* is a simple path that is traversed by **only one** vehicle.
-If the starting and ending depots are not the same, a route can be considered as a partial route.
 The idea is to name "parts" of contiguous edges/arcs that could be extended - in both directions - to form a route.
+A route can be considered as a partial route only if the starting and ending depots are not the same.
+This partial route cannot be extended at both its end vertices but we still call it a *partial route*.

     ..  [#path_def_precision] We don't distinguish between paths with only edges (*paths*), only arcs (*directed* paths) or containing edges and arcs (*mixed* paths).
 In the same vein, we don't distinguish between cycles with only edges